 A WARNING, on the other hand, requires more immediate action and should be taken seriously.
 A severe thunderstorm warning indicates that severe weather is imminent in your area or is already occurring (based on either human observation or doppler radar).
 The term severe refers to hail greater than or equal to 1.00" in diameter and/or wind gusts that meet or exceed 58 mph.
 Although these storms can also be associated with dangerous cloud to ground lightning or heavy rainfall that is capable of causing flash flooding, neither of these two items serve as criteria for a severe thunderstorm warning being issued.

 A tornado warning can be thought of as a very specific severe thunderstorm warning, and means that a tornado has been either spotted by a human observer or indicated by doppler radar.
 Similar to a severe thunderstorm warning, once a tornado warning is issued for your area, you should take cover immediately...as the likelihood of you being directly impacted by a tornado is at a heightened risk.
 With this knowledge of watches and warnings, you will be better prepared the next time severe weather threatens your area.
-Want more on watches and warnings?
-Visit these links: Hurricane Watches/Warnings and Winter Storm Watches/Warnings.
+Need forecasts and notifications for severe weather?
+Learn about how our Storm Alert forecasts and notifications can help you!
+Click here.

 Also be sure to check out our YouTube Channel for weekly weather updates.